 Offer value to customers who visit your food truck or cart.
 Give out complementary goodies if customers order a dish that your competitor copied.
 Offer special discounts.
 Think of ways to add value to the experience your customers have when ordering from your truck’s service window.

-Finally, prevention is better than cure.
+Finally, when dealing with copycat competitors prevention is better than a cure.

 So, protect the secrets of your food truck zealously.
 Make it a point never to leak secret ingredients, recipes and anything else that establishes your uniqueness in the market.

-Copycats are always “second comers”.
+Copycat competitors are always “second comers”.
 They are not really a threat unless you drop the quality you offer.
 So, embrace the competition and grow with it.

 Since food trucks appeared on the restaurant scene their perceivable threat to brick-and-mortar restaurants has been widely debated, and a recent survey conducted by The NPD Group, a leading global information company, finds that consumers replace a quick service restaurant (QSR) visit with a food truck visit.

 The NPD foodservice market research survey, which addressed the awareness and practice of obtaining foods and beverages from food trucks, asked respondents where they would have obtained their meal or snack if not from the food truck, and about half of the consumers surveyed said they would have ordered from a fast food restaurant.
 Another 20 percent of respondents said they would have skipped the meal altogether, implying their visit to the food truck was spontaneous or unplanned.